scyto/hdsentinel/README.md

 # hdsentinel
-This is a docker for use with HDSentinel disk diag program NAS and Linux features https://www.hdsentinel.com/index.php This container currently only support amd64
+This is a docker for use with HDSentinel disk diag program NAS and Linux features https://www.hdsentinel.com/index.php This container currently only support amd64.
+It allows your to see all of your drive health across your NAS Linux devices in the windows application.

 This container *MUST* be run in --privlileged mode to have access to disks (aka the container has near-root privileges across all containers and the host).